ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter37.md

 With a seductive look in his eyes, Wèi WúXiàn slightly bit his own lower lip with his pearl-like teeth, then, invitingly, he stuck out the tip of his tongue between his soft lips.

 As a result, Lán WàngJī could not help his Adam’s apple to bob up and down.
 However, he restrained himself by kissing Wèi WúXiàn only slightly.
-And, when the latter pressed his own lips against his to deepen their kiss, Lán WàngJī drew back.
+When Wèi WúXiàn pressed his lips against his to deepen their kiss, Lán WàngJī drew back.

 “I can’t let myself get drunk right now,” said Lán WàngJī.
 “I have prepared a gift for you, and I want to give it to you before getting drunk.”